ttosi/curcon/README.md

 npm run serve
 ```

-or if you use yarn
+or if you prefer yarn
 ```
 yarn